ldemirova/axway-open-docs-1/content/en/docs/operational_insights/production_setup/op_insights_setup_prod_helm.md

 kubectl create secret generic axway-elk-apim4elastic-logstash-secret --from-literal=LOGSTASH_USERNAME=<username> --from-literal=LOGSTASH_PASSWORD=<password> --from-literal=xpack.monitoring.elasticsearch.username=<system_username> --from-literal=xpack.monitoring.elasticsearch.password=<system_password> -n apim-elk
 ```

-## Installing Elasticsearch Version8
+## Installing ELK Version8

-With the release of v5.7.0 of these helm charts, in November 20203, the version of Elasticsearch images and the elasticsearch helm charts installed has been upgraded from 7 to 8.
+With the release of v5.7.0 of these AAOI helm charts, in November 2023, the version of the ELK images and the ELK helm charts installed have been upgraded from 7 to 8.
 With this change there are some differences in the method of deployment of the helm chart.
 These differences concern the helm install command.
 All other instructions above for installing and configuring v5.6.0 and lower of the AAOI are relevant for v5.7.0

 More details on the elasticsearch helm charts 8.5.1 [here:](https://github.com/elastic/helm-charts)